alisaexists/Stepik-ml-contest/README.md

 # Stepik-ml-contest
-Prediction of success of students in online courses
+Prediction of Students' Success in an Online Course Using a Random Forest Classifier

 ### Problem Description